TechsCode/UltraRegionsWiki/1-Overview/2-CommandsAndPerms.md

 * **/urtp (world name)** to teleport to a

 ### Permissions
-Ultra Regions has NO bypass permissions this is because of a new system that has been implemented in to Ultra Regions.
+Ultra Regions has no bypass permissions.
-When you set a flag in a region you can give it a permission this permission can be any thing you want.
+Ultra Regions has a total new way of managing your flags.

-Than simply add your permission to the group you want it to have.
+This system let you create the permission for the flagg.
+What if a flag has no permission?
+When a flag has no permission your flag will count for everyone.

 #### Placeholders